Articles

 Anonymous accounts on social media – a threat to democracy?

 It was recently reported that Sweden’s Minister for Culture, Parisa Liljestrand, wishes to put an end to anonymous accounts on social media.
+The issue has been at the forefront following revelations of political parties using pseudonymous accounts on social media platforms earlier this year.

 The Boiling Frog